Admin368/wicf-task-manager/docs/user-guide.md

 1. Click the "Create Team" button on the home page
 2. Enter your team name
 3. Set a team password
+4. Choose whether to make the team private (hidden from public lists)
+5. Choose whether to allow team cloning by members
-4. Share the team name and password with your team members
+6. Share the team name and password with your team members
-5. As creator, you will be the team admin, you can make other members admin as well
+7. As creator, you will be the team admin, you can make other members admin as well

 #### Joining a Team